 The nearby University of Virginia’s Kluge-Ruhe Aboriginal Art Collection features one of the finest art collections of Indigenous Australian art in the world and makes for a fascinating afternoon learning about and appreciating art.
 There is also the Fralin Museum of Art on grounds at the University of Virginia, the historic UVA Rotunda and more for those interested in architecture and art.

 Wine lovers, cider enthusiasts and craft beer drinkers alike have countless tasting rooms and tours available right outside the doorstep.
-Tastings featuring world-class wines are available throughout the Monticello Wine Trail including at nearby Keswick Vineyards and Barboursville Vineyards.
+Tastings featuring world-class wines are available throughout the Monticello Wine Trail including at nearby Keswick Vineyards, Southwest Mountains Vineyards and Barboursville Vineyards.
 For those who enjoy ciders or hops, visit Castle Hill Cider just down the road or try the Charlottesville Ale Trail, a walking tour that features six outstanding breweries right off the Downtown Mall.
 And for those looking for something to bolster their spirits, nearby Ragged Branch Distillery and Vitae Spirits Distillery offer tours and tastings that showcase flavor profiles uniquely influenced by the Virginians who create them.

 The renovation of Keswick Hall has masterfully retained the stunning history and uniquely sophisticated character of the place while updating it with every modern comfort and luxury.
 It is a true retreat, bathed in openness, serenity and light and welcomes guests with warm, personalized service and hospitality. ~